The eye-catching view of different Open-Source Intelligence (OSINT) tools that are available in the market.

 Some of the excellent modules, such as google-site-web and bing-domain-web, are used to find further domains related to the first initial target domain.
 The result of these domains will be all the indexed domains to the search engines.
 Another catchy module is bing_linkedin_cache which is mainly used to fetch the details of the email addresses related to the domain.
 This module can also be used to leverage in performing social engineering.

 Moreover, using other modules, we can get fetch the extra or additional information about targets.
 So finally, this open-source intelligence tool is a fantastic tool and also must be included in the toolkit of researchers.

-Penetration testing is challenging, and it requires information from various source.
+Penetration testing is challenging, and it requires information from various sources.
 I hope the above ONIST tools help you with that.
-If you are a security enthusiast and looking to learn more about it, then check out this online course.